 As a website owner, what could be worse than having a visitor leave your site because of the frustration that you can control?
 Wouldn’t it be great to have a clean user experience across your website such that there are more conversions and fewer bounce rates?

-enable this for your account, please reach out to account manager or drop
+to enable this for your account, please reach out to account manager

 Analyzing Rage and Dead Clicks helps you to fix the following on your webpage: